Feedback and complaints about Children's Services

 • the school is stopping you from following its complaints procedure, or

-• you think the school did not deal with your complaint correctly (and you have followed all the steps in the school’s complaints procedure).
+• you think the school did not deal with your complaint correctly.
+You must have followed all the steps in the school’s complaints procedure.

 Tell Ofsted about a problem

 Ofsted cannot respond to or resolve individual complaints.
-But you can still tell Ofsted about a problem with a school.
-They can use the information you provide to decide when to inspect and what areas to focus the inspection on.
+However, you can still tell Ofsted about a problem with a school.
+They can use the information you provide to decide when to inspect and what areas to inspect.

 1. Talk to the person you’ve been dealing with or their manager.
-Explain what went wrong and how they can fix it, be clear about what you want and how the team can help you.
+Say what went wrong and how they can fix it.
+Be clear about what you want and how they can help you.

-2. Once you have tried the above, if things still aren’t right, click the button below to make a complaint about Children’s Services.
-First we will validate your complaint and then take the details.
-Make sure you are clear about what went wrong and what you would like us to do to put things right.
+2. If things still aren’t right, click the button below to make a complaint about Children’s Services.
+First, we will validate your complaint and then take the details.
+Make sure you tell us what you think went wrong and what you would like us to do to fix it.

-3. If necessary, we will set out our understanding of your concerns and ask you to confirm that we’ve got it right.
+3. We will ask you to confirm that we understand your concerns correctly.
 We’ll also ask you to tell us what outcome you’re hoping for.

 4. If we can’t sort things out straight away, we’ll aim to give you a full response within 20 working days.
 If it takes longer, we’ll tell you and explain why.

-5. If you’re not happy with the response, let your complaints officer know.
-They’ll tell you what you can do next for social care complaints, or confirm you’ve reached the end of the complaints process.
+5. If you’re not happy with the response, let us know.
+We will tell you what you can do next, or confirm you’ve reached the end of the complaints process.

 6. If you’re still not satisfied, you can contact the Local Government & Social Care Ombudsman.

-We learn from complaints to help improve our services.
+We learn from complaints to make our services better.

 Read our complaints policy.